 I founded Moyne Ross in 2025, to build at scale what Analizar had only been able to sketch in 2020.
 The principle is straightforward.
 Real estate is physical.
 Capital decisions made about buildings are decisions about concrete, steel, systems and fabric.
 The intelligence that underpins those decisions should be produced with the same rigour as the financial models that sit beside it.
 And it should be available for every asset, not just the trophy ones.

 The judgement is mine.
 Fifteen years of it, across three markets, in buildings I have stood inside and reports I have signed.
-The technology extends that judgement to every building, at a speed and price point no traditional team can match.
+The technology extends that judgement to every building, at a speed and price point the traditional consulting model cannot reach.

-I built this for the allocators whose decisions actually move the built environment.
-Private credit, insurance underwriters, institutional investors, asset managers, direct owners.
+I built this for the allocators whose decisions actually move the built environment: private credit, insurance underwriters, institutional investors, asset managers, and direct owners.
 It is the work I wish had been available to the people reading my reports, fifteen years ago.

 The thread from Dumbarton to here runs unbroken.
 Buildings shape the lives lived inside them.
 Capital shapes the buildings.
 The intelligence that sits between the two is what this practice produces.